 If you are self-employed, you most likely will file estimated quarterly taxes (although some states accept yearly payments if you make under a certain amount).
 Check your state’s specific rules and tax brackets for the most accurate information.

 How To Calculate Payroll Taxes

 Calculating your payroll taxes doesn’t have to be hard or intimidating.
 We’ve broken the process down into easy-to-follow steps, so you can get started calculating your payroll taxes with confidence.

 Step 1: Decide Between Payroll Software Or Manual Payroll Calculations

 Calculation of payroll taxes uses all the great basic math skills: multiplication, addition, percentages.
 Be aware that if you make a mistake or are late processing a payment, the government likes to slap fees around.
 (I mean, no doubt, fees are a source of revenue for the government, too.)

 While you can do payroll calculations by hand (and many do, including an adorable 80-year-old woman on Facebook who chastised me for suggesting someone run payroll using anything other than their head, a pencil, some paper, and the numbers), there are many great payroll software options that can do this part for you: Gusto, Square, Paychex, and ADP are all reputable companies that you can use to outsource payroll.
-Read our best payroll software post for a full break down of these payroll software options.
+Check out our best payroll software selections to find the right payroll option for your business.

 However, maybe you really want to tighten the budget and only have a few employees and you’re not gonna let me convince you to give the computers their chance at this one.
 Okay.
 Pencil.
 Paper.
 Calculator.
 Spreadsheet with equations, maybe?